ChillyCheesy/ModuloApplicationPlugin/README.md

 ```

 ### *Step 4: Use your module.* <a id="start-4"></a>
-Take the built module and put it in the *modules* file of your HomeTracker server.
+Take the built module and put it in the *modules* file of your Modulo server.

 > Enjoy 🍻 🌶🧀